 The probabilistic design involves use of a master list2 to randomly identify sample stations (i.e., the sample draw) for bioassessment monitoring.
 The random nature of the sampling design allows for statistically significant evaluation of ambient creek conditions within San Mateo County, region-wide, and state-wide.
 Potential probabilistic stations from the "sample draw" are evaluated using a defined process that addresses site permissions, logistical considerations, and sampleability as described in the BASMAA RMC Creek Status and Long-Term Trends Monitoring Plan.
 SMCWPPP is required to conduct bioassessment monitoring at ten sites per year3.
-EOA will conduct site evaluations to develop a list of ten sampleable probabilistic sites for each water year.
+As in recent years, in WY 2019 EOA will conduct site evaluations to develop a list of ten sampleable sites.
 Site evaluations will include development of maps, communications with creek-side landowners to obtain permissions, acquisition of any permits needed from agencies, and site reconnaissance visits in the fall to determine access and safety and to check for obstructions (e.g., culverts, grade controls) that would affect bioassessment results.
-The site evaluation results are tabulated each year and added to a regional database that will eventually be evaluated to determine the statistical confidence level in the full probabilistic dataset.
+Site evaluation results from probabilistic sites are tabulated each year and added to a regional database.
+The data will eventually be evaluated to determine the statistical confidence level in the full probabilistic dataset.